Social Comparison without Explicit Inference of Others' Reward Values: A Constructive Approach Using a Probabilistic Generative Model: Results

 \subsubsection{Evaluation with Rand Index}

 The ECM demonstrated the highest classification accuracy for subjective-value categorization.
-We used the Rand index~\cite{Hubert1985-wh} as the performance metric, which measures the similarity between two clusterings by calculating the proportion of trial pairs that were either grouped or separated in both the model's clustering and the actual experimental conditions.
-Against the chance level of 0.72 (for how to gain the chance level, see Appendix \ref{app:chance_level}), the ECM achieved an accuracy of 0.88, significantly outperforming both the NCM (0.75) and IPM (0.79) (see Table \ref{table:classification_accuracy}).
+We used the Rand index~\cite{Hubert1985-wh} and adjusted Rand index~\cite{Hubert1985-wh} as the performance metrics, both of which measure the similarity between two clusterings by calculating the proportion of trial pairs that were either grouped or separated in both the model's clustering and the actual experimental conditions.
+The difference between the Rand index and the adjusted Rand index is that the latter is corrected for chance.
+The two metrics were adopted as complementary: the Rand index was difficult to interpret due to its high chance level in our setting, whereas the adjusted Rand index was unintuitive because it does not directly show the correct grouping ratios.
+As of the Rand index, against the chance level of 0.72 (for how to gain the chance level, see Appendi~\ref{app:chance_level}), the ECM achieved an accuracy of 0.88, outperforming both the NCM (0.83) and IPM (0.85) (see Table~\ref{table:classification_accuracy}).
+Regarding the adjusted Rand index, the ECM also ranked first with an accuracy of 0.60, and, in this metric, the NCM (0.57) was better than the IPM (0.56).
+For the reason for the different rankings between the Rand index and the adjusted Rand index, see Appendix~\ref{app:adjusted_rand_index}.

 The superior performance of the ECM suggests that direct observation of objective reward differences is more suitable for categorizing subjective values than inferring the partner's subjective experience.